How to quickly resize images on Mac

 If you’re an active user of Apple’s native text editor, Pages, you should know that it can resize images, too!
 Note that your image size might change how your paragraphs and tables look, so it’s important to keep the entire picture in mind.
 Here’s how to change image size in Pages:

-You can change just one — either width or height — if you have the “Constrain proportion” option selected.
-The dimensions will adjust automatically.
+If you have the “Constrain proportion” option selected, you can change just one — either width or height — and the dimensions will adjust automatically.
 Or, you can manually resize your image by dragging its edges.

 Crop an image in Preview